 Anderson’s body was taken to the nearby town of Orrick where it was photographed before being decapitated with a knife.
 His head was then placed on a telegraph pole as a warning to others and his body urinated upon before being tied to the tail of a horse and dragged through the streets of the town.

-The bitter, fratricidal and internecine warfare that took place in the Border States and elsewhere is often an aspect of the American Civil War that is overlooked in favour of the manoeuverings of great armies.
+The bitter, fratricidal and internecine warfare that took place in the Border States and elsewhere is often an aspect of the American Civil War that is now too easily overlooked in favour of the manoeuvrings of great armies.
 It was a war that divided families, set neighbour against neighbour and destroyed communities; and as all civil wars do it provided the opportunity to pursue grudges, avenge sleights, and right perceived wrongs.

 In the Missouri-Kansas region alone it accounted for 25,000 deaths most of them civilian.